toskumar/blog/micro/aws/machine-learning/Algorithm.md

 * __Semantic Segmentation (Supervised)__ : Low level analysis of individual pixels and identifies shapes within an image.
   * Accepts PNG file input: You can submit files for training or inference in uncompressed PNG format
   * Only supports GPU instances for training: Due to the heavy computational power required GPU instances must be used for training.
   * Can deploy on either CPU or GPU instances: After training is done, model artifacts are output to S3.
-The model can be deployed as an endpoint with either CPU or GPU instances.
+The model can be deployed as an end-point with either CPU or GPU instances.
 * __Use Cases__:
   * Image Metadata Extraction : Extract scene metadata from an image provided an store it in a machine-readable format.
   * Computer Vision Systems : Recognize orientation of a part on an assembly line and, if required, issue an command to a robotic arm to re-orient the part.